 The Institute maintains current records for a period of five years from the student's date of completion or withdrawal at its principal place of business in California.
-In addition, the Institute permanently retains the student transcript.
-Records are available for inspection and copying during normal business hours by the Department of Consumer Affairs or the California Attorney General.
+They are available for inspection and copying during normal business hours by the Department of Consumer Affairs or the California Attorney General.
 The Institute complies with the Federal Family Educational Rights and Privacy Act of 1974.
+Transcript requests are \$10 per copy.

-STUDENT WORK WORK
+STUDENT WORK